AyraStelmaszewski/Active-Directory-DC-SetUp/AD-DC-DNS-GUI.md

-The purpose of this readme is to documentate how to set up an Active Director, Domain Controller, DHCP, DNS on a windows server through the CLI. using GUI. <br>
+The purpose of this readme is to documentate how to set up an Active Director, Domain Controller, DHCP, DNS on a windows server using GUI. <br>

 https://www.youtube.com/watch?v=joIubWzQ6P8 <br>
 https://www.youtube.com/watch?v=8teMFArShR8 <br>